npge/npge/doc/API.md

 Steps:

-  - processor *In*: reads the blockset from file into blockset "input_blocks"
+  - processor *In*: reads the blockset from file into blockset "my_blockset"
-  - processor *AddBlastBlocks*: runs BLAST, saves new blocks into blockset "blast_hits" (this is internal name)
+  - processor *AddBlastBlocks*: runs BLAST, saves new blocks into blockset "my_blockset" (adds BLAST hits to original blocks)
     - creates consensus of each block of the input blockset (each consensus is a sequence)
     - runs BLAST all-versus-all against these consensuses
     - converts found hits (blocks on consensuses) to blocks on original sequences
+    - adds new blocks to old blocks in blockset "my_blockset"
-  - processor *OverlaplessUnion*: fills blockset "pangenome" with non-overlapping blocks from blockset "blast_hits"
+  - processor *OverlaplessUnion*: fills blockset "pangenome" with non-overlapping blocks from blockset "my_blockset"
   - processor *Rest*: finds parts of sequences of "pangenome" not covered with blocks and turn them into blocks of one fragment, which are added to